vineetkumar58/docker-containerization/Lab/Exp4.md

 - Dockerfile automates manual container steps
 - Port mapping is required to access container services
 - Dockerfile-based workflow is best for production and collaboration

----

-## Cleanup

-- Stopped and removed running containers
-- Verified no active containers using `docker ps`